 Similarly, your choice of minor should follow from your interests.
 Minors in foreign languages, public policy, women's or men's studies, international relations, child advocacy, and a host of others serve pre-health students well.
 The Health Professions Minor is a popular option, but is not required.

-Your faculty advisor and pre-health advisor are here to help you fashion an academic program that fits your interests and abilities while satisfying the prerequisites for admission to professional or graduate programs.
+Your faculty adviser and pre-health adviser are here to help you fashion an academic program that fits your interests and abilities while satisfying the prerequisites for admission to professional or graduate programs.

 Health professional programs treat AP and IB in different ways.
 It is the prospective applicant’s responsibility to investigate and meet the specific requirements and policies of individual programs.
 Some programs may require or prefer students who earn AP or IB credit to complete more advanced coursework to satisfy prerequisites.

 The best first preparation for the MCAT, DAT, OAT and PCAT are the prerequisite courses.
 In addition to the relevant coursework, you will also want to commit to additional review and study time to produce the best result on your exam.
 Timing is important.
 You must have exam scores when you submit your application to medical, dental, or other health professional programs.
 The most competitive applications to medical and dental programs are submitted 13 or 14 months before you hope to begin medical or dental school.

 Consider a schedule that allows you to do well on the exam and to submit polished applications in a timely manner.
 Individual advice on preparation and timing is provided.